York County Pennsylvania assistance programs.

 Charities in the area also offer other support.
 This ranges from transportation programs to uninsured prescription drug programs, cash assistance from welfare, free job training or SNAP food stamps.
 The goal of the charities (as well as York County PA assistance office) is to offer both emergency help as well as long term self-sufficiency to the needy.

-A couple different local organizations can help people who are facing a crisis, or are experiencing a short term hardship.
+A number of different local organizations (as listed below) can help people who are facing a crisis, or are experiencing a short term hardship.
 New Hope Ministries, Inc. provides residents of York Pennsylvania with a variety of assistance programs and crisis assistance services.
-People who need help can turn to this organization to get access to housing and rent assistance, emergency food, funds and referrals for free medical and dental care, fuel, heating and utility bill assistance, as well as access to programs and services for children and youth.
+People who need help can turn to this organization to get access to housing and rent assistance.
+The non-profit may also offer free emergency food, referrals for free medical and dental care, fuel, heating and utility bill assistance, as well as access to programs and social services for children or youth.

 New Hope also partners with other local charities, businesses and non-profit organizations.
 This allows them to offer people many additional services through these partnerships.
 They work with local business owners, pharmacists, physicians, dentists, and with local fuel, utility, and gas companies.
 New Hope can refer people to these other local York County resources.

 But the financial aid doesn’t stop there.
 They can also help clients receive financial and budget counseling, help them get out of debt, goal-setting, and provide individuals with emotional support to assist them in achieving long-term stability and success.
 Call the agency at 717-432-2087.

 The York County Salvation Army, which can be reached at 717-848-2364, also administers several emergency and crisis programs.
 The Salvation Army will help people meet their basic needs.
 Some of the services and programs they offer can assist with paying heating bills and energy expenses or other utility bills.
 There are also vouchers to pay for prescription drugs, rent payment help, food assistance, clothing and other needs.